GaloisInc/mctrace/docs/using-mctrace.md

 Supported Dtrace API
 --------------------

-Mctrace uses the Dtrace language as the means for expressing how it should modify its input binary.
-While Mctrace does not implement all of the Dtrace language, some core Dtrace language features are supported:
+MCTrace uses the Dtrace language as the means for expressing how it should modify its input binary.
+While MCTrace does not implement all of the Dtrace language, some core Dtrace language features are supported:

 * Probe pattern matching